 Transfer Student Admission Policy

-- A Texas A&M Rangel College of Pharmacy Doctor of Pharmacy Transfer Student application.
+- A Rangel College of Pharmacy Doctor of Pharmacy Transfer Student application.

 - A personal statement detailing the reason or reasons for applying for a transfer.
-Please include information about your extra-curricular activities, membership in student organizations and relevant volunteer work.
+Include information about extracurricular activities, membership in student organizations and relevant volunteer work.

 - An official transcript from the current school or college of pharmacy.